thomashug/forge-formatter-plugin/README.md

 ### Formatting Options

 The Forge formatter plugin supports several predefined formatter settings.
-In order to use one of them, execute the formatter command with the following option:
+To use one of them, execute the formatter command with the following option:

     formatter ${path_to_file}.java --configName [Sun|Eclipse|JBoss]

 Using this option each time you want to format a file is quite inconvenient.
 You can configure your project to use a specific formatter profile every time you format a file with the following setup command:

     formatter setup --configName [Sun|Eclipse|JBoss]

 ### Custom Formatter Settings

 You can also use customer formatter settings by exporting a configuration from Eclipse.